 Whether you’re just beginning college or seeking an advanced degree, DePaul’s schools and colleges adhere to the highest standard of academic rigor and innovation.
 Visit each site for information on its departments, faculty, research and vision.

-The College of Communication provides students with a combination of timeless principles and up-to-the-minute tools, whether they're pursuing communication studies including media and cinema studies, multicultural, organizational, and relational communication; digital communication; health communication; sports communication; journalism; or public relations and advertising.
+College of Communication provides students with a combination of timeless principles and up-to-the-minute tools, whether they're pursuing communication studies including media and cinema studies, multicultural, organizational, and relational communication; digital communication; health communication; sports communication; journalism; or public relations and advertising.

-The College of Computing and Digital Media (CDM) offers students a collaborative education where technology, artistry and business intersect.
+Jarvis College of Computing and Digital Media (CDM) offers students a collaborative education where technology, artistry and business intersect.
 CDM is organized into three schools:

-The College of Education prepares educators, counselors and leaders who are committed to creating compassionate, intellectually rich and socially just environments.
+College of Education prepares educators, counselors and leaders who are committed to creating compassionate, intellectually rich and socially just environments.

 College of Law was one of the first law schools in the country to introduce educational innovations like the study of negotiation techniques, courses in international criminal law and pre-trial courses in skills techniques.
 Today, our health law and intellectual property programs are among the best in the country, according to U.S. News & World Report.

-College of Liberal Arts and Social Sciences (LAS) offers more than 30 undergraduate and 27 graduate degree programs.
+College of Liberal Arts and Social Sciences (LAS) offers more than 31 undergraduate and 30 graduate degree programs.
 Courses meet during the day, evenings and on weekends, primarily on the Lincoln Park Campus.

-The College of Science and Health (CSH) was established in 2011 to help its students meet the demands of the growing fields of science and health.
+College of Science and Health (CSH) was established in 2011 to help its students meet the demands of the growing fields of science and health.
 CSH offers multiple undergraduate majors and graduate programs in the areas of biology, chemistry and biochemistry, environmental science, health sciences, mathematics, neuroscience, nursing, physics and psychology.